SkoolNotes/Taproot/2020BIO101/KBhBIO101Cells.md

 | Has mitochondria | Has mitochondria |
 | No plastics | Has plastids — organelles that form pigments |
 | Has cilla — hair like extrusions on outer surface | Mostly no cilla |

+## Endosymbiotic theory
+Endosymbiotic theory states that organelles within our current eukaryotic cells — the mitochondria and chloroplasts — are originally prokaryotic cells in their own right.
+This is because they divide independently through binary fission, and also contains circular DNA that is independent of the main cell itself.